RedCircle Podcast Review: Pricing & Features in 2023

 Here, such brands can reach out to their favorite podcaster and get in front of their very engaged audience, lining up their message with the content the podcaster usually covers.

-Moreover, when it comes to advertising, RedCircle offers podcasters the ability to optimize this, using methods such as A/B split testing, where podcasters can change the messaging and placement of specific ads.
+Moreover, when it comes to advertising, RedCircle offers podcasters the ability to optimize this using methods such as A/B split testing, where podcasters can change the messaging and placement of specific ads.

-Overall, the RedCircle ad platform comprises a very well-thought-out set of tools for podcasters to monetize their show.
+Overall, the RedCircle ad platform comprises a well-thought-out set of tools for podcasters to monetize their show.

 With an RSS feed and iTunes support, it’s easy to submit your podcast to various directories and have it appear in search results.

-This also means that your podcast will be available on various devices and platforms, such as the iPhone, iPad, iPod touch, and even iTunes.
+Your podcast will be available on various devices and platforms, such as the iPhone, iPad, iPod touch, and even iTunes.

 One feature podcasters seem to like is the ability to insert ads dynamically into their podcast.